AlexxNica/stacki-kubernetes/README.md

 hosts-kubernetes-attrs.csv
 kubernetes-partitions.csv
 ```
-I'll explain them in order, and then we'll go into further detail because you will/may want to change attributes for your cluster
+I'll explain the files, and then we'll go into further detail on the attributes because you will/may want to change attributes for your cluster.

-There are three files:
+The global-kubernetes-attrs.csv contains only attributes at a global level.
+It's easier to see if you just have to deal with one line of keys and values.

+The hosts-kubernetes-attrs.csv shows the changes for our example backend nodes without the global values being defined.
+Again easier to see.

+The full-kubernetes-attrs.csv file is the combined hosts-kubernetes-attrs.csv and global-kubernetes-attrs.csv files.
+Not as easy to see, but easier to use because you take care of everything all at once.

+The kubernetes-partitions.csv file will be used for partitioning.
+We use overlay fs for Docker and that needs a little extra something to get it to work with Docker correctly.

+We're going to
-Open it with your favorite editor<sup name="a7">[7](#f7)</sup>, Excel/Libre Office/Google Spreadsheets
+Open it with your favorite editor <sup name="a7">[7](#f7)</sup>, Excel/Libre Office/Google Spreadsheets

 It looks like [this](https://github.com/StackIQ/stacki-kubernetes/blob/master/spreadsheets/kubernetes-attrs.csv)